TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab3.md

 ### Grading

-You can earn up to 10 points for your folding patterns.
-We will take the overall editor experience into account and we will deduct points for too many (and by this unusable) folding options.

 You can further earn up to 70 points for your improved syntax templates.
 We will focus on readability of pretty-printed code and completion suggestions and on consistent indentations.

+We also run your altered syntax definition against the tests from the previous assignment.
+If you score less points than with your submission for the previous assignment, we deduce 5 points from the current assignment.

-Finally, you can earn up to 20 points for hand-written completion templates.
+You can earn up to 20 points for hand-written completion templates.

+Finally, you can earn up to 10 points for your folding patterns.
+We will take the overall editor experience into account and we will deduct points for too many (and by this unusable) folding options.

 ### Early Feedback